granolocks/gabekoss.com/content/blog/2016-04-14-diving_head_first_into_software_defined_radio.md

 gimme a freebie and decode the Car Lock Remote I was experimenting with.
 It definitely saw the signal as signal when I pressed the lock or unlock button but this info was inconsistent and seemed to be demodulated incorrectly.
 Here are some samples bursts of data.
-To do this i used the command `rtl_433 -f 315000000 -s 2000000 -a -q`.
+To do this I used the command `rtl_433 -f 315000000 -s 2000000 -a -q`.

 *Note: these are not in the sequence the appeared but were cherry picked out of